cnsoft/cocos2d-kamcord-ios/README.md

 ## Introduction

 Kamcord is a built-in gameplay recording technology for iOS.
-This repository contains a custom build of <b>Cocos2d-1.0.1</b> modified to include Kamcord technology.
+This repository contains an SDK that works with Cocos2D-1.0.1.
 It allows you, the game developer, to capture gameplay videos with a very simple API.
 Your users can then replay and share these gameplay videos via YouTube, Facebook, Twitter, and email.

 In order to use Kamcord, you need a developer key and developer secret.
 To get a pair, please email Kevin at <a mailto="kevin@kamcord.com">kevin@kamcord.com</a>.